Azure/missionlz/src/docs/command-line-deployment.md

 ```

 The `clean.sh` command will call Terraform destroy for all the resources Terraform created and delete the MLZ resources and service principal.

-The `deploy.sh` command deploys all of the MLZ and Terraform resources, and by default, into a single subscription in Azure Commercial EastUS with a timestamped name.

 #### Quickstart Arguments